Revisited functional renormalization group approach for random matrices in the large-$N$ limit: Solving the RG flow in the symmetric phase

 For a fixed configuration of the external indices, there are two leading order contractions, both pictured on Figure \ref{figcont1}, where in this graphical representation the dotted edges correspond to the contraction with the effective propagator $G_{N,cd,ef}\tilde{G}_{N,lm,cd}$ given by equation \eqref{eq52}. \\

 We now have to compute how many leading order contractions such as the one pictured on Figure \ref{figcont1} contribute.
-This numerical factor counts the number of perturbations for the four external edges of the effective vertex function which leads to a leading order diagram, having a single internal face.
-It is not hard to see that there are exactly $4\times 2$ different ways to build such a diagram : four different positions for the first end point of the propagator edge, and two remaining positions for the second end point.
-Finally, there are an additional factor $2$ coming from the two remaining attributions for the two free external edges, sharing the momentum $(a,b)$.
+It is not hard to see that there are exactly $4\times 2$ different ways to build such a diagram : four different positions for the first end point of the propagator edge, and two remaining positions for the second end point, corresponding to the two attributions for the two free external edges, sharing the momentum $(a,b)$.
 Then, translating the diagram into equation, and setting $a=b=0$, one gets using the integral approximation \eqref{intapprox}

 Finally, computing the derivative of the left-hand side of equation for zero external momenta, we get :

 from which we deduce that:

 Divided by $Z_N$, and from definitions \eqref{rencoupl}, we then get finally;